 Appointee Name:

-Brittani Cain 30 mm 1 mm 1 mm 2 mm 2 mm 2 mm 2 mm 2 mm
+Brittani Cain

-Board/Commission Name : Position Title:
+Board/Commission Name: Position Title:

-Green New Deal Oversight Board Labor Union Representative
+Green New Deal Oversight Labor Union Representative

 0.000.000 City Council Confirmation rec quired?

-☑ Appointment ☑Yes □No □ Reappointment ☑Yes

 Appointing Authority: Term of Position: 0.0000000000000000000000000000000000000

 ☑ City Council 5/1/2025

 ☐ Mayor to

 ☐ Other 4/30/2028

 - NAME - 200 ☐ Serving remaining term of a vacant position

 Residential Zip Code: Contact Phone No.:

 Neighborhood: 98108

 Georgetown

 Background:

-International Association (Concrete products and stirl Chairs the Steel Edge Won of women in the union and in the concrete and plaste contribute to Seattle's god nen Committee of OPCMIA Loca perience working with Green he industry standard.
-Brittani also al 528, which focuses on the success ty, support, and training for women to leverage her experience to
+Brittani Cain is a Business Agent with the Operative Plasterers' and Cement Masons' International Association (OPCMIA) Local 528.
+She has experience working with Green Concrete products and stives to see low carbon become the industry standard.
+Brittani also Chairs the Steel Edge Women Committee of OPCMIA Local 528, which focuses on the success of women in the union and works to advance the solidarity, support, and training for women in the concrete and plastering industry.
+Brittani is excited to leverage her experience to contribute to Seattle's goal of reducing greenhouse gas emissions while ensuring the perspectives of local trades and labor unions are heard.

-^{}Term beginning and end date is fixed and tied to the position and not the appointment date
+\Term beginning and end date is fixed and tied to the position and not the appointment date